-It’s hard enough to be in heavy debt.
+Debt can be stressful enough on its own.
 But if you’ve fallen behind and creditors or debt collection agencies are calling you at home or work, your stress levels could be at an all-time high.
-You might feel confused, angry, or even guilty about these calls.
+You might feel confused, angry, or even guilty about these debt collector calls.
 But have you ever considered that your creditors might be using unfair debt collection practices?

 Most people don’t realize that there are limits to what a debt collector can do and say when they’re trying to collect a debt.
 That’s why it’s so important to know the facts about unfair debt collection practices, so that you can protect yourself against them.
 Here are five facts about debt collector calls you should know.

 When you get debt collection calls, ask the debt collector or creditor calling you to identify themselves and give you the specifics on the debt they are trying to collect.
-Knowing the name of the person contacting you, their company’s name, and debt amount can help you determine if the call is legitimate.
+Knowing the name of the debt collector calling you, the debt collection company’s name, and debt amount can help you determine if the debt collection call is legitimate.

 Under the Fair Debt Collections Practices Act (FDCPA), it’s illegal for debt collectors to: